ArcticLatent/ArcticDownloader-lin/README.md

    cargo check
    cargo run
    ```
-3. The app will launch a placeholder UI with master-model, GPU VRAM, and system RAM pickers.
+3. The app launches with master-model, GPU VRAM, and system RAM pickers.
+The variant list filters to
-   Download actions are stubbed out until the network pipeline is implemented.
+   the chosen GPU tier, while the legend summarises the four supported tiers (S/A/B/C) and their
+   expected quantisations.
+RAM tier selection controls which RAM-gated artifacts are offered.

 ### Catalog Admin Tool